 Another possible test is a bone scan, which reveals the cellular and metabolic activity in your bones.
 It uses a type of radioactive substance to highlight the bone tissue.
 If the bone scan doesn’t provide enough information, you may need an MRI scan.
 In some cases, a bone biopsy may be necessary.

 However, a simple bone X-ray may be enough for your doctor to determine the treatment that’s right for you.

 There are several options your doctor may use to treat your bone infection.

 Antibiotics may be all that’s necessary to cure your bone infection.
-Your doctor may administer the antibiotics directly into your veins (intravenously) if the infection is severe.
+Your doctor may administer the antibiotics intravenously, or directly into your veins, if the infection is severe.
 You may need to take the antibiotics for up to six weeks.

-Surgery may be required for bone infections.
+Sometimes bone infections require surgery.
 If you have surgery, your surgeon will remove the infected bone and dead tissue and drain any abscesses, or pockets of pus.